-So you know blogging is important, but what should you blog about?
-When you first start a blog, choosing topics can be a challenge.
-That’s why we’ve put together a few life coaching blog topics that have proven successful.
+So now you know blogging is important, but what should you write about?
+When you first start a blog, choosing life coaching topics can be a challenge.
+That’s why we’ve put together a few life coaching blog topics that have proven to be successful.

 If you’re looking to start a life coaching blog, remember to tell your story.
 You’ll be in good company.
 Many of the best life coaches in the world share exactly how they got where they are in detailed blog posts that end up being the perfect inbound marketing tools.

-Take the example of Micahel Legge, a former actor who is now one of the world’s leading life coaches.
-If you want to work with big companies and give talks to thousands like Mr. Legg, telling your story in a blog is a good first step.
+Take the example of Michael Legge, a former actor who is now one of the world’s leading life coaches.
+If you want to work with big companies and give talks to thousands like Michael Legg, telling your story in a blog post is a good first step.

-A lot of a life coach’s job is explaining familiar concepts that people can understand.
-Or to introduce philosophies and strategies that can help people make the most of their home or work life.
-What better place to share that type of knowledge than in a how-to blog.
+A lot of a life coach’s job is giving simplified life advice in a new perspective.
+Life coaches also introduce philosophies and strategies to help people make the most of their home or work life.
+What better place to share that type of knowledge than in a how-to blog?

-How-to blogs shouldn’t give away all your secrets.
+How-to blogs shouldn’t give away all your secrets, just some.
+You still want clients to use your services.
 Instead, they should act as an appetizer of sorts for prospective clients.
-Something to show all the knowledge you’ve worked to gain over the years.
+They should be a taste of the expansive knowledge you’ve worked to gain over the years.

 Example blog posts include: